 Loren L. Townsend

-Henry Morris Edmonds Professor of Pastoral Ministry, Professor of Pastoral Care and Counseling, and Director of the Marriage and Family Therapy Program
+Henry Morris Edmonds Professor of Pastoral Ministry, and Professor of Pastoral Care and Counseling

 East Texas Baptist College, BA; East Texas State University, MS; Golden Gate Baptist Theological Seminary, MDiv; The Graduate Theological Union, PhD

 Loren Townsend, a native of the Pacific Northwest, joined the faculty of Louisville Seminary in 1996.
 His experience includes parish ministry and 14 years directing pastoral counseling and marriage and family therapy training programs in Arizona and Georgia.
 As a teacher and supervisor, he has focused on the integration of behavioral sciences, spirituality, and theology as these intersect in clinical practice.
 This is reflected in his journal articles, professional papers, active leadership in professional organizations, and philosophy of teaching in his field.

 Townsend is an ordained minister in the American Baptist Church (USA).
 He is a Diplomate in the American Association of Pastoral Counselors (AAPC), an approved supervisor by the American Association for Marriage and Family Therapy (AAMFT), and a licensed marriage and family therapist.